Suyuan-Wu-web/suyuan/suyuan-protocol/PROTOCOL.md

 Every AI out there is competing on "who talks better" and "who pleases you more."
 Nobody is asking: "Can you tell the truth?"

-So I spent over ten days grinding out this **Information Authenticity Verification Protocol v3.4**.
+So I spent grinding out this **Information Authenticity Verification Protocol v3.4**.
 No jargon, no business gimmicks — just a set of honesty rules welded onto AI.
 Anyone can use it.
 Free and open source.
 Just credit me.

 This isn't a paper for scientists.
 It's for every regular user and developer who wants AI to stop lying.